davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Really liked the album Free Dirt by Died Pretty.

+Drove to Oberlin Ohio to hang out with my girlfriend before I had to go to school at UT.

+Lived in Morrill Hall.

+Ran into Wendy Farmer while I was hanging out with Kip and introduced them, forgetting it was Wendy who introduced me to Kip.

 This was a wild year and yet it's hard to remember everything that happened and when.